unixpickle/ansa/README.md

  * Integer arithmetic operations such as log<sub>2</sub>(x).
  * A rational arithmetic type
  * A Module class for dynamic dependency initialization
+ * A simple base class that cannot be copied or re-assigned
+ * A simple linked-list container

 # Portability